SumitMalodiya/CSS-Projects/README.md

 pricing cards look great on all devices, from desktops to mobile phones.

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://sumitmalodiya.github.io/CSS-Projects/Pricing%20cards/).
+You can view the deployed project here [Link to the project](https://sumitmalodiya.github.io/CSS-Projects/Pricing%20cards/).

 ## project5:
 # Product-cards